thunlp/MMDW/README.md

 ## Cite
 If you use the code, please cite this paper:

-  Cunchao Tu, Weicheng Zhang, Zhiyuan Liu, Maosong Sun.
+_Cunchao Tu, Weicheng Zhang, Zhiyuan Liu, Maosong Sun.
 Max-Margin DeepWalk: Discriminative Learning of Network Representation.
-International Joint Conference on Artificial Intelligence (IJCAI 2016).
+International Joint Conference on Artificial Intelligence (IJCAI 2016)._

+For more related works on network representation learning, please refer to my [homepage](http://thunlp.org/~tcc/).